algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 The famous character Pac-Man is the playable one in the game.
 The player who controls him can change his direction, while he's moving, in 4 directions (up, left, right and down), he also can eat dots by just going on them.

 #### 2.8 Collisions/Hitboxes
-In Pac-Man, the payable character has hitbox with the map, the objects he can interact with, the enemies.
+In Pac-Man, the payable character has hitboxes[^2] with the map, the objects he can interact with, the enemies.

 #### 2.9 Enemies
 The enemies are the 4 ghosts in the game, each has a special color to discern it from the others.
-Their goal is to follow Pac-Man and catch him, and each ghost has its own pattern.
+Their goal is to follow Pac-Man and catch him, and each ghost has its own pattern[^3].

 #### 2.10 Dots
 The dots are the points that Pac-Man eats during the game.
 The player has to eat all of them to success the level and increase the score.
 The power pellets make the ghosts vulnerable.
 There are 244 dots and 4 power pellets (located on the corners of the map).

 #### 2.11 Score
 The score shows the points the player earned during the game.
-The little dots earn 10 points, the power pellets earn 30 points, when the player eats a vulnerable ghost, he earns 200 points; and a bonus earns 100 points.
+The little dots earn 10 points, the power pellets earn 30 points, when the player eats a vulnerable ghost, he earns 200 points; and a bonus earns from 100 points to 5000.
+A highscore can be displayed on the screen, the player could want to beat it.

 #### 2.12 Bonus
 In Pac-Man, the bonus are the fruits which appear on the map, they just earn points.

 #### 2.13 Lives
 The lives are the chances the player has to beat the game.
 If he has no lives anymore, it's game over.
+If the player earns 10,000 points, he gets another life.

 #
 ### [Continue listing requirements...]

-# Design

 ## Non-Functional Requirements